 2. If possible, purchase a children’s hymnbook.
 With baby on your lap, open the songbook and point to the pictures or words as you sing.

 3. Use a family hymnbook of your choice, and sing, sing, sing!
-When baby is able, encourage her to sing along with you.
+When baby is able, encourage them to sing along with you.

 1. Read short sections of Scripture out loud in baby’s hearing.
-When baby is old enough to sit up, give her something to do with her hands as you read.
+When baby is old enough to sit up, give them something to do with their hands as you read.
 Perhaps a few blocks to play with, or some beads, or a crayon and paper if appropriate.